OrShazam/ChainEngine/README.md

 # ChainEngine
-automates exploits using ROP chains, using ntdll-scraper
+automates exploits using ROP chains, using ntdll-scraper (bugs)